-The Understanding Mental Health lesson provides a definition of mental health and discusses the reasons people don't seek help for mental health challenges.
+Lesson one provides a definition of mental health and discusses the reasons people do not seek help for mental health challenges.
 This lesson is a perfect introduction to the topic of mental health.
-It allows students to explore their current thoughts and feelings about mental health, while offering a clear definition for them to begin to build a positive foundation of understanding.
-The lesson also highlights the barriers that prevent students from seeking help.
-The first step in getting someone to access help or to accept treatment is learning more about why he/she may be resistant.
+It allows sisters to explore their current thoughts and feelings about mental health, while offering a clear definition for them to build a positive foundation of understanding.
+The lesson also highlights the barriers that prevent women from seeking help.
+The first step in getting someone to access help or to accept treatment is learning more about why she may be resistant.
 Every mental health challenge is different for each person.